Skip to main content

 At first glance, the bamboo textile production industry looks very environmentally-friendly.
 However, if you take a closer look at how bamboo fabric is made, you might change your opinion.
 Sometimes, even when the raw materials are eco-conscious, the manufacturing process can negate the positives.

-What are the different types of bamboo Fabric?
+What are the different types of bamboo fabric?

 Let’s start our investigation by learning about the main types of bamboo fabric.
 The most widely-used ones are bamboo linen, bamboo rayon and bamboo lyocell.